Gap Year Days 281 – 289

 I wasn’t so sold on Vientiane.
 It was good to visit once, but there is not a whole lot to do there.
 Luang Prabang, on the other hand, I would happily visit again.
 I have heard good things about Vang Vieng too, and would like to go back to Laos to visit there too.

 Laos is cheap.
-We were still in the land of meals with alcoholic drinks for $10-$15AUD – less if you stuck purely to street food.
+We were still in the land of meals with alcoholic drinks for $10-$15AUD – less if you stick purely to street food.
 Luang Prabang had a great mix of healthy cafes with vegan/vegetarian foods, western style coffee shops with delicious French-influenced pastries and traditoinal Lao food.

 S Park Design Hotel